saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 >>>
 ```

-In case we want to load it later:
+When we want to access the data later on, we can use the following to load the file as a dictionary again:

 ```python
 >>> from json import load